 “In essential beliefs we have unity, in non-essential beliefs we have liberty, and in all beliefs we have charity.”

-After serving ten years as a CEC preschool teacher, Evelyn joined our staff in June 2007.
+Evelyn joined our administrative staff in June 2007 after serving 10 years in our CEC preschool.
 She has a Bachelors Degree in English from West Georgia College.
-She and her family moved to Blairsville in 1995, and she has three children and 6 grandchildren.
+She and her family moved to Blairsville in 1995, and she has three children and 7 grandchildren.

 After serving thirty years in health care administration, Deidra joined our staff in 2011.
 She has a Bachelor’s Degree in Accounting.
 She moved here from Mississippi in January 2011 with her husband Tom and a menagerie of pets.

 Director of Pastoral Care

 A graduate of the University of Mississippi and the Candler School of Theology at Emory University, Rev. Riley served over 40 years in the North Georgia Conference before retiring in 2020.
 At his last full-time appointment, Mack served St. Andrew UMC in Marietta for 14 years.
 Since retiring, Rev. Riley has served part-time in the Northeast District.
 Mack and his wife Jeannine live in Young Harris and have 3 sons, 3 daughters-in-law, and 4 grandchildren.